nooku/www.nooku.org/_posts/2014-12-12-how-to-do-todos-so-well.md

 You will see examples of

-* specialized table objects
+* table objects
 * behaviors
 * http dispatchers
 * models
 * template helpers
 * views
 * tie your Todo Items into Search
-* showing you items in a module
+* showing your items in a module

 <!-- DRESS THIS UP WITH A BUTTON-->
 [Get It on Github](https://github.com/nooku/joomla-todo)